 - Swedfund is Sweden's development finance institution for sustainable investments in developing countries and plays an important role in the implementation of Agenda 2030. - Swedfund is a state-owned company and is managed by the Swedish Ministry of Enterprise and Innovation.
 Its operations are financed by capital injections, for which the Swedish Ministry for Foreign Affairs is responsible, and through reflows from the portfolio.
 According to Swedfund's Owner's instruction, the work of the organisation must contribute to the realisation of the goal for Sweden's Policy for Global Development (PGD) and the objective of the operations is the goal of Sweden's international aid to contribute to the creation of conditions for improved standards of living for people who live in poverty and oppression.
-Swedfund's operations shall contribute to economically, socially, environmentally and climatically sustainable development, aligned with the goals of the 2030 Agenda. - Our mission is to combat poverty by investing in and develop sustainable business in developing countries. - We invest in equity, provide loans and utilise funds as instruments to reach out to more small and medium-sized enterprises. - Our business model is based on three pillars: impact on society, sustainability and financial viability.
-By setting requirements for development results and working closely with our portfolio companies, we monitor and ensure that they develop in the right direction. - Swedfund has formulated Theories of Change (ToC) for its overall mission as well as for its focus sectors and themes.
-The ToCs frame the development impact rationale for all investments in association with Swedfund's mission, strategy and targets.
-The relevance, conditions and evidence of the ToCs are verified through impact studies and continuous dialogue with stakeholders. - As a development finance institution, impact forms an integrated part of Swedfund's decision making process, from proposal to exit.
-The achievement of our Impact focused mission steers the development of our (i) strategy, (ii) targets and (iii) processes, which in turn collectively stipulates the foundation of how impact is integrated in Swedfund's decision making.
+Swedfund's operations shall contribute to economically, socially, environmentally, and climatically sustainable development, aligned with the goals of the 2030 Agenda. - Our mission is to fight poverty through sustainable investments in developing countries. - We invest in equity, provide loans, and utilise funds as instruments to reach out to more small and medium-sized enterprises. - Our business model is based on three pillars: impact on society, sustainability and financial viability.
+By setting impact targets for each of these pillars at the portfolio level, monitoring the performance and working closely with our portfolio companies, we aim to ensure that our portfolio develops in the right direction and delivers the expected development effects. - Swedfund's Policy for Sustainable Development states our approach on impact and includes key impact requirements for our portfolio companies: swedfund-policy-for-sustainable-development 16-6-2021.pdf - Swedfund has formulated Theories of Change (ToC) for its overall institutional mission as well as for its focus sectors and themes.
+The ToCs frame the impact rationale for all investments in association with Swedfund's mission, strategy and targets.
+The content and relevance of the ToCs are regularly revised based on evidence gathered through impact studies and dialogues with internal and external stakeholders. - As a development finance institution, the achievement of our impact focused mission steers the development of our (i) strategy, (ii) targets and (iii) processes.